 The Co-funded Exploration Drilling Program is a flagship program of the Exploration Incentive Scheme (EIS).
 It is a competitive program, open for applications twice a year, which offers up to a 50 per cent refund for innovative exploration drilling projects, capped at specific amounts.

-Applications for grants are now open
+Applications for Round 20 (R20) are now closed

 Co-funding in all application categories is up to 50 per cent of direct drilling costs, capped at:

 - $150,000 for general multi-hole applications